janetlndavis/github-workflow-activity/activity.md

   won't be able to because changes in the pull request conflict with the other that you already accepted.
-- Help the contributor with the unresolved pull request to pull changes from GitHub to the local master and rebase their development branch.
+- Help the contributor with the unresolved pull request to pull changes from GitHub to their local master branch and rebase their development branch.
 Then push the development branch to GitHub.
 - Maintainer, note that the conflicted pull request is automatically updated and should be acceptable.
 Accept the pull request.